thumpa/Gmail2Drive/README.md

 ### 1.2 attachment2drive.gs Summary

 This is a Google Apps Script to automatically save PDF attachments from Gmail emails with a specified label to a structured folder on Google Drive.
-It was created to handle recurring PDF attachments (like monthly invoices) by saving them with standardized names and organizing them by year.
+It was created to handle recurring PDF attachments (like monthly invoices) by saving them with standardised names and organising them by year.
 The script marks processed emails with a "Processed" label to prevent duplicate processing, and allows for flexible folder structures and file naming conventions.

 ---